Glass Walls: An Architectural Revolution

 Privacy Solutions for Glass Walls

-The use of glass walls can raise concerns about privacy.
+The use of glass walls can raise privacy concerns.
 Many homeowners appreciate the openness and transparency of glass walls but also desire moments of seclusion.
 Fortunately, architects and glazing designers have devised creative solutions to address these privacy concerns without compromising the aesthetic appeal and functionality of glass walls, often working closely with homeowners to create custom privacy solutions tailored to their specific needs and preferences.

 Switchable Glass: Smart glass, also known as switchable glass, is a cutting-edge solution for privacy in glass-walled spaces.
 With the flick of a switch or a smartphone app, the glass can change from transparent to opaque, providing instant privacy when needed.
 This technology can be applied to both fixed glass panels and sliding doors.